 Magnesium is a co-factor in over 300 body processes.
 Getting enough magnesium can improve athletic performance and recovery, influence sleep quality, and contribute to solid heart, nerve, bone, and mental health.
 You also need it for energy production and muscle contraction, so strength athletes will want to avoid a magnesium deficiency.
 (1)

-Here’s a quick breakdown of the science behind the benefits of magnesium.
+Here’s a quick breakdown of the science behind some of the major magnesium benefits.

 - May Improve Athletic Performance: Magnesium is important to athletes for energy production and storage, muscle contractions, and protein synthesis.
 Some studies suggest it improves strength, power, and muscle performance for older adults.
 (21)(22)